logicly-au/logicly.com.au/content/projects/movember.md

 ## Movember is a leading charity changing the face of men's health.
 Their mission is to discover what works for men - and what does not.
 They see that men's health is in crisis as men are dying on average 4.5 years earlier than women, and for largely preventable reasons.
 </br>
 Orygen believes that all young people deserve to grow into adulthood with optimal mental health.
 They are an outcomes-focused organisation, like Movember.
 As most mental health disorders begin between the early teens to the mid-20s they believe in treating early and focusing on recovery.
 In Australia one in five young people will have experienced a depressive episode by the time they turn 18.
-Three time more males than females are likely to die from suicide in Australia.
+Three times more males than females are likely to die from suicide in Australia.

 ### The problem